by Nancy Armitage

 Oct.
 15, 1921 “RMS Aquitania” steamship, The Huntington’s are traveling home for the holidays in American.
 They are traveling aboard this ship from: Southampton, Southamptonshire, England UK via Cherbourg France to NYC.
 They arrived Port of NY on Oct.
 21, 1921 (Date of Arrival) NY Harbor, USA.
 Passenger #3: Huntington, Henry E. 71 B. Feb 27, 1850 Passenger #4: Huntington Arabella 70 yrs B. Feb 9, 1851 Mobile, Alabama (Birthday is incorrect it is June 1, 1850) Passenger #5: Carrie M. Campbell (Belle’s Secretary B. Jan 22, 1855 B. Mobile Alabama, Passenger #6: Geo.
 Hapgood (HEH’s Sec’y) 48 B. Jan.
 19, 1873 Cambridge Mass.
 Passenger: Johanna Riefer (Belle’s Ladies maid) 48 yr.
 Naturalized.
 Feb.
 15, 1921 Documents: Ellis Island org.

-October 30, 1922 “Edwards & Belle” Mr. & Mrs. H. E. Huntington are sailing home on the “RMS Olympic” Cunard ship.
+October 30, 1922 “Edwards & Belle” Mr. & Mrs. H. E. Huntington are sailing home to the States on the grand “RMS Olympic” Cunard ship.
 They are sailing from France & Europe into New York Harbor with entourage of employees & household staff.

 RMS “Olympic” ship Luncheon Menu: Hors d’oeuvres, Grapefruit Oporto, Consomme Tosca, Potage Chartreuse, Poached Halibut Marquery, Fillets of Sole Tartare Sauce, Quail en Cocotte/Verte Pre, Globe Artichoke Vinaigrette, Ribs & Sirloin of Beef Raifort, Roast Capon with Cranberry Sauce, French Beans, Patina Rice, Eggplant, Boiled Brown Potatoes, Duchesse Potatoes, Wild Duck & Fried Hominy, Salad Orange COLD: Boar’s Head, Gitana Pudding, Souffles Ananas, Pâtisserie Française, ICES: Tutti-Frutti & Lemon, Dessert Document: HEH Coll.
 HEH Eph E42-26 (Huntington Menu Ephemera Collection) Huntington Library San Marino, CA